 Remove all loose materials within the slot and to 6” (150 mm) on either side of slot.
 Clean, profile (ICRI CSP-3) and saturate this area with water.
 Allow water to soak into concrete and then remove all surface water.

-and, while holding the hose steady, apply Xypex Patch’n Plug to the slot around the hose.
-Approximately two to four applications of Patch’n Plug may be necessary to secure the hose in place and embed the tubing completely up to surface level.
+Place one end of bleeder hose into the hole or cavity and, while holding hose steady, apply Xypex Patch’n Plug to the slot around the hose.
+Multiple appli- cations of Patch’n Plug may be necessary to secure the hose in place.

 To stop active water flow apply Xypex Patch’n Plug to half the depth of the remaining slot area.
 Patch’n Plug is mixed by adding one part clean water to 3.5 parts Patch’n Plug powder by volume.
 Remove the bleeder hose and pack the hole with Xypex Patch’n Plug to stop all active water flow.